Last updated October, 2019.

-But, as the farmer in the Taoist story above illustrates, resisting the urge to label allows us to view people, places, and events from a neutral perspective.
+But, as the farmer in the Taoist story above illustrates, resisting the urge to label allows us to view people, places, and events from a more neutral perspective.
 We see things as they are, not as we make them because of our own bias.
 Not from the perspective of an inner narrative that judges and clouds reality.

 By seeing things as they are, we can take more skillful actions, build stronger relationships, and be more compassionate and understanding.

 Life is full of peaks and valleys.
-But, you can minimize their effects if you approach things with a neutral outlook.
+But, you can minimize their effects if you approach things from this more neutral perspective.
 In doing so, you keep yourself from getting stuck on a roller coaster fueled by your own judgment.

-As you become more skilled at noticing this process, you can stop it from completing.
-You can interrupt it, and - as a result - take your life off autopilot.
+As you become more skilled at noticing your mind doing this, you can stop the process from completing.
+You can interrupt it, and - as a result - stop the way labels dictate your behavior.

 Practice is key, however.
-You can't just flip a switch and reverse a lifetime of conditioning.
+You can't just flip a switch and reverse a habit that has developed over a lifetime.

 What do you get in return for your efforts?
 Happiness, peace, and contentment that aren't dependent on - or affected by - external factors.